 The significant role of the exports and its geographical location, very close to the Panama Canal, made the Government of Ecuador impulse the upgrade and update of the port infrastructures.
 This let the freight forwarding service develop in a more competitive way, gaining both in quality and in productivity.

-Ocean freight to Ecuador in a Full Container Load (FCL) or in a Less Than Container Load (LCL)?
+The first question you should ask yourself when planning an ocean transportation to Ecuador is whether doing it in a Full Container Load (FCL) or in a Less Container Load (LCL), also known as “groupage”.

 Shipping a container to Ecuador does not mean that you have to fill it completely, using the maximum capacity is ideally which will be described below.
 Your goods will not be share with any other exporter, which means you will avoid any contamination problems of any type as this only your load.
 Anyhow, it is usually less expensive, but if you are sending 6 standard pallets in a 20-ft container, or 12 standard pallets (or more) in a 40-ft container, the most profitable solution for shipping freight to Ecuador is the Full Container Load (FCL).